 UPPER EAST SIDE, Manhattan (WABC) -- A suspect is under arrest in the murder of Aszia Johnson, 20, who was pushing a three-month-old in a stroller on the Upper East Side.

 Isaac Argro, 22, has been arrested and charged with murder and criminal possession of a weapon.

 The shooting happened on Lexington Avenue and East 95th Street around 8:25 p.m.
 Wednesday.

-Police say Johnson was pushing the stroller when a man wearing all black, a hooded sweatshirt and sweatpants walked up from behind and shot her in the head at point blank range, close enough to leave burn marks on her face.
+Police say Johnson was pushing her three-month-old in a stroller when a man wearing all black, a hooded sweatshirt, and sweatpants walked up from behind and shot her in the head at point-blank range, close enough to leave burn marks on her face.

 She was hit on the left side of her face, between her ear and cheek.
 The bullet exited her head on the left side of her face, below her left ear.
 Police recovered the round from a nearby car and the shell casing from the street.

 Police souces say Argro is the father of the three-month-old who was in the stroller.
 Detectives have evidence, including video evidence, putting him at the scene both before and after the murder.